contentstack/contentstack-android-persistence-example/README.md

 #### Entry Mapping

-To begin with, let’s consider an example of our Example app.
-Let’s say we have  content type: Session.
+To begin with, let’s consider the example of our demo app.
+Let’s say we have a content type 'Session'.
 Let’s see how to implement this example.

-Create a table class named Session extending RealmObject, and add following code to implement EntityFields as shown below:
+Create a table class named Session, extending RealmObject, and add following code to implement EntityFields as shown below:

 ```
 // @RealmClass accepts ("name= "content_type_uid"")